NuGet/docs.microsoft.com-nuget/docs/create-packages/Select-assemblies-referenced-by-projects.md

 `PackageReference` and `packages.config` have different features available.
 Whether you want to support your package consumers who use `PackageReference`, `packages.config`, or both, changes how you must author your package.

 NuGet's MSBuild Pack target does not support automatically including project references in the package.
-See [this issue](https://github.com/NuGet/Home/issues/3891), which lists some ways different developers have achieved their goal, or consider community developed tools such as [NuGetizer](https://github.com/devlooped/nugetizer).
-See the docs on [including content in a package](../reference/msbuild-targets.md#including-content-in-a-package) for how to use the `PackagePath` MSBuild item metadata to put files in any location in the package.
+There is [an issue on GitHub](https://github.com/NuGet/Home/issues/3891), where community members shared ways they achieved this outcome, which usually involves using `PackagePath` MSBuild item metadata to place files anywhere in the package, as described in the the docs on [including content in a package](../reference/msbuild-targets.md#including-content-in-a-package), and using [`SuppressDependenciesWhenPacking` to avoid the project references becoming package dependencies](../reference/msbuild-targets.md#pack-target-inputs).
+Also consider community developed tools such as [NuGetizer](https://github.com/devlooped/nugetizer).

 ### `PackageReference` support